Jan 24, 2017

 Terri Armstrong, Ph.D. has joined the Neuro-Oncology Branch as a Senior Investigator.
 Dr. Armstrong's work is focused on improving the assessment of patient outcomes measures and their incorporation into clinical trials.
 She is also exploring the clinical phenotypes and genotypes associated with significant symptoms as well as the underlying biologic correlates of both symptoms and toxicity with the goal of developing interventions to improve patient outcomes.
 Learn more…

 Jagan Muppidi, M.D., Ph.D., has joined the Lymphoid Malignancies Branch as a Stadtman Tenure Track Investigator.
 Dr. Muppidi will develop an independent research program centered on mechanisms of lymphomagenesis and collaborate on clinical investigations into the treatment of lymphoma.
 Learn more...

-Dr. Jonathan Hernandez appointed as tenure track investigator
+Dr. Pedro Jorge Batista appointed as tenure track investigator

 Pedro Jorge Batista has been appointed as a Stadtman Tenure Track Investigator in the Laboratory of Cell Biology.
 Dr. Batista's research focuses on the determination of the effect of RNA modifications on RNA biogenesis and function and the underlying mechanisms of why RNA molecules are modified, or how these modifications affect RNA maturation and function.